When I think back to how early pioneers and Native Americans lived in the Pacific Northwest, it is the spirit of adventure that comes first to mind.

 Discovering Nathan Olney, 1824-1866, was a pivotal find my mom first learned of during one of her many genealogy digs.

-Nathan Olney was our great-great uncle, who came to live in Washington through the Dalles, Oregon.
+Nathan was our great-great uncle, who came to live in Washington through the Dalles, Oregon.
 He journeyed west on the Palmer and Barlow wagon train arriving in the Willamette Valley, Oregon during 1843.
-In 1847 he became known as the first settler and resident of The Dalles known as Wascopum in a small village.
+In 1847 he became known as the first settler and resident of The Dalles known as Wascopum, a small village.

 Through this one simple genealogy find, my mom soon connected with a cousin, and direct descendent of Nathan, Teresa Anahuy.
 Teresa filled in the history she knew.
-Holes and pieces that were missing slowly filled around Nathan’s life and time spent coming to the Northwest, eventually to Ft.
+Holes and pieces that were missing, slowly filled around Nathan’s life and time spent coming to the Northwest.
+Eventually he settled at Ft.
 Simcoe on the Yakama Indian Reservation in Washington where he later married and lived out his short life.

 If it wasn’t perilous trying to get here, the otherwise peaceful Indians who moved and lived around early explorers and fur traders easily, where more than likely unsure of new arrivals of permanent families, cattle, wagons and living on the land.